 By Jimmy Graham

 Today’s refrigerators are available with many features that can make food storage and entertaining family and friends easier.
-Learn how having a refrigerator with a dual ice maker will make sure you never run out of ice.
+Learn how having a refrigerator with the right ice maker will ensure you never run out of ice.

 Single Ice Makers